Clear-thinking author Clea Saal, espouses, “we believe, because we want it to be true”…

 Self-publishing in Australia is no different to America and rest of the world.
 Thousands of hopeful authors (fiction or non-fiction), few traditional publishers accepting unsolicited submissions, and a fight for bookshelf space and online eyeballs.
 A perfect storm for the green self-publisher who needs help.

 You can reason that author assistance publishers have to make a profit, so their fees and royalties are allowable.
 They are just providing a needed service to authors.
 Why then do they make it so tricky to work out royalties… and why do they skirt the issue of “will my book sell?”
 Marketing is certainly one of the most under-serviced areas in the whole publishing menagerie.

 After you’ve included for royalties, printing, and taxes, just ensure there is enough left for you!
-CreateSpace is reputable because its company is Amazon, while direct competitor IngramSpark was built by Lightning Source International (known to the entire publishing industry).
+Kindle Print is reputable because its company is Amazon, while direct competitor IngramSpark is an arm of Lightning Source International (known to the entire publishing industry).
 But the same cannot be said for Author Solutions Inc and its litany of POD brands.

-If you look up Product Reviews, you will find author’s reviews of Self-publishing companies in Australia.
-While you can find all the self-publishing support you need here, these large companies are well-equipped to handle book production.
-I still maintain that our editing quality is higher because I do it all myself.
+If you look up Product Reviews, you will find author reviews of Self-publishing companies in Australia.
+While you can find editing and self-publishing coaching services you need through me, some large companies are well-equipped to handle book production.
+I still maintain that our editing quality is higher!
 It is better to know the name of your editor than take a chance on a company’s offshore freelancer.

 Taking on More Roles